fire1ce/3os.org/docs/infrastructure/proxmox/igpu-passthrough-to-vm.md

 The Windows Virtual Machine Proxmox Setting should look like this:

-![Windows VM iGPU Hardware Settings][windows-vm-igpu-hardware-settings-image]
+![Windows VM iGPU Hardware Settings][windows-vm-igpu-hardware-settings-img]

 Power on the Windows Virtual Machine.